zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 TypeScript compiler had inferred its type to be <i>string</i>.

 <!-- This can be surpassed if we are certain that we know what we are doing by [type assertion](http://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions).
 When we assert the type of the variable <i>diaryData</i> to be <i>DiaryData</i> with the keyword <i>as</i>, everything should work:  -->
 We can fix the problem by doing [type assertion](http://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions).
-This should be done only if we are certain we know what we are doing.
+This should only be done if we are sure we know what we are doing.
 If we assert the type of the variable <i>diaryData</i> to be <i>DiaryEntry</i> with the keyword <i>as</i>, everything should work:

 ```js